At the Adult Education Service we are committed to working with you to help achieve your business goals and succeed in today’s competitive market.

 - Maths and English for Life and Work Initial Assessment and Introduction - during your first week you will undertake an initial assessment of your maths and English skills.
 You will then progress to the introductory programme for a further 4 weeks.
 During this time you will receive information, advice and guidance regarding qualifications needed and complete an English or Maths Award (EMA).
 You will then have the opportunity to progress to work towards FREE maths or English Awards or Functional Skills up to Level 2.

-- NEW - Computer Workshop Accredited: enrolment to this course is ongoing and you can join at any point in the year, providing there is a space available.
+- Computer Workshop Accredited: enrolment to this course is ongoing and you can join at any point in the year, providing there is a space available.
 Following your free, no obligation, introductory week you will agree your course of study with the tutor.
 Courses on offer will include Entry Level and Level 1 IT Awards, E-Safety, Computer and Online Basics, ECDL Essentials, ECDL Extra and ECDL Advanced.
 For those having some existing skills and wishing to Fast Track ECDL levels then, subject to initial assessment, this option is also available.
 Fees vary depending on level and course length.
 This will be agreed during your free introductory session.
 Please note, ECDL Advanced is a Level 3 qualification - please see our 24+ Advanced Learning Loans web page for more information on these qualifications.

 - Food Safety in Catering Award - this two day course is aimed at all food handlers working within any sector of the food industry.
 The areas covered include bacteria, food poisoning, contamination of food, pest control, personal hygiene and legislation.
 Exam will be taken at the end of day two.